An official website of the United States government

 NIOC Hawaii Menu

 The field station changed hands once again in October 1995, when possession of the tunnel was again handed over to the Navy.
 Although it is still referred to as the KRSOC, it was in the hands of the Naval Security Group Activity, Kunia.
-Direct cryptologic support provided by regional assets continues to be key to intelligence production in the Pacific.
 While required renovations have continued throughout the last 20 years, the KRSOC is an aging facility, built in 1945 and renovated for cryptologic operations in 1979.

 USFF.mil | Navy.MIL | Navy.com | Navy FOIA | DoD Accessibility/Section 508 | No Fear Act | Open Government | Plain Writing Act | USA.gov